paulkarayan/hissdict/README.md

 TODO
 =================================================
 0. Write tests for existing methods
-1. Add _len attribute to track length as we add key, value pairs.
+1. Add _len attribute to track length as we add key, value pairs. [done]
 2. Handle IndexError while iterating to wrap-around. (use modulo)
 3. If mapping gets too "full" remap to larger keys and values list.
 4. If mapping gets too "sparse" remap to smaller keys and values list.